indigits/sparse-plex/docs/book/sparse_signal_models/dictionary_analysis.rst

 ===================================================

-In this section we review various properties associated with a dictionary  :math:`\mathcal{D}` which are useful in understanding the behavior and capabilities of a dictionary.
+In this and following sections we review various properties associated with a dictionary  :math:`\mathcal{D}` which are useful in understanding the behavior and capabilities of a dictionary.